rystanley/genepopedit/README.md

 ```

 ## genepop\_toploci <a name="genepoptoploc"/>
 This function will calculate linkage disequilibrium and global Weir and Cockerham's Fst for loci among populations.
 The function seeks a loci panel which maximizes global Fst for unlinked loci.
 The returned object is a list containing Linked loci ($Linked), global FST ($FST) and the top unlinked loci by FST ($FST_Unlinked).
 Note 'linked' loci are calcuated based on the threshold R<sup>2</sup> of 0.2 used by PLINK.
 This threshold (0-1) can be adjusted, though values <0.2 may be limited by computational resources.
-Note that the available RAM for conversions using PGDspider is limited to 1 GB on Windows based operating systems. [_Function description_](#funcdiag)
+Note that the available RAM for conversions using PGDspider is limited to 1 GB on Windows based operating systems.
+For the time being, this function only works with **Plink 1.9**.
+Use of Plink 2.0 will create function issues. [_Function description_](#funcdiag)

 **Warning messages & diagnostics will be returned to the console by PGDspider & PLINK.
 These warnings are expected.**